vitar/3sf/src/SDLC-Framework/100-theory/180-contextual-rules-catalog.md

 - **Link** CRC rules to RAC findings — improvement actions should modify or extend contextual mappings.
 - **Integrate** CRC into onboarding and project kickoff processes.

+## Adapting Without Excusing

+The purpose of contextual adaptation is **to preserve system integrity under constraint**, not to justify underperformance.<br/>
+A common misuse of CRC occurs when teams interpret flexibility as permission to ignore stable rules — turning context into an excuse rather than a design factor.<br/>
+Healthy adaptation always traces back to **which Stable Rule it protects** and **what learning it generates**.<br/>
+When a contextual rule cannot explain its stabilizing purpose, it signals adaptation drift — a warning that coherence is being traded for comfort.

 ## CRC and Relationship Maturity

 CRC operationalizes relationship maturity: